OfficeDev/office-js-docs-pr/docs/excel/custom-functions-get-started.md

 ---
-description: Get started with Excel custom functions for Office Add-ins.
+description: Tips and best practices for Excel custom functions in your Office Add-ins.
-title: Get started with custom functions in Excel ms.date: 10/18/2024 ms.topic: overview ms.custom: scenarios:getting-started
+title: Best practices for custom functions in Excel ms.date: 12/02/2024 ms.topic: overview ms.custom: scenarios:getting-started
 ms.localizationpriority: medium
 ---

-# Get started with custom functions in Excel
+# Best practices for custom functions in Excel

 This article includes tips, best practices, and Office Add-ins ecosystem information for new custom functions add-in developers.